ashark1/Data-Science-and-ML/README.md

 # Data-Science-
-This repository includes all my Data Science projects
+This repository some of my Data Science and machine learning projects